 When the little maid breathed in even deeper, he could only laugh aloud.
 Aeris glanced up, sweetly nonplussed to what gave her protector such mirth, but the pull of that scent was too much to resist and she buried herself back in his hair.
 It smelled like warmth and safety and home.
 All the things he’d given her.
-It smelled like wonder and beauty and dreams.
+It smelled like wonder and beauty and light.
 All the things she’d been denied.

 Back in the window, a ghostly reflection held her shirt up with tentative hands.
 Below it the Cetra now had shorts covering slim, white thighs.
 She had ordered these herself after her first clothing came.
 They’d sent under-things (and plenty at that), but Aeris bit her lip to remember…

 He’ll think I’m ungrateful and he’ll take me back…he’ll let those awful men have me!
 The thought had her curling into a ball by the side of her canopied bed, but his gentle words crept “Whatever you need, I will surely provide.”

 Gripping the railing in both little hands, Aeris fought to ascend.
 The Cetra clenched her teeth to hold back wane whimpers and forced her bare feet to lift.
 Scrawny limbs burned in pulling her up with her only grace the soft carpet.
 That became doubled when she collapsed in the midst of the stairs, wailing, “Master!”
 Within an instant the strongest of arms closed her in wonderful warmth.

 “Sweet, little flower, whatever’s the matter?
 You can always call for me.”
 His rich baritone calmed Aeris’s quake, as the Cetra sobbed to be held.

 “I’m so sorry, master.
 I’m such a burden.”